 Spirometry tests calculate a patient's lung capacity and measure the airflow, helping locate the extent and type of breathing problems an individual may suffer from.

 Dyspnea is typically treated by diagnosing and treating the underlying medical condition causing it.
 For instance, if an individual suffers from pleural effusion leading to dyspnea, a medical professional can relieve symptoms by draining the fluid inside the chest.
 Treating dyspnea may require surgical intervention or medication, depending on the underlying cause.

 Depending upon the underlying cause, a medical professional may prescribe any of the following medications to treat dyspnea:

 Particular health measures can help individuals with dyspnea take control of their overall health and allow themselves more breathing room.
 Such measures include the following:

 Avoiding environmental triggers such as wood smoke and chemical fumes.

 Giving yourself time to adjust to higher altitudes.

 Exercising regularly to improve and strengthen the respiratory and cardiovascular systems.

 Generally speaking, dyspnea is a medical emergency that requires immediate medical assistance, especially if the patient experiences any of the following:

-American-board certified and fellowship-trained professionals at SleepRx offer highly specialized healthcare facilities, including sleep studies, polysomnography, and sleep apnea tests.
-You can contact a sleep apnea specialist of your choice to book an online sleep apnea test or at home sleep study right from the comfort of your home.
-Head over to SleepRx to learn more about sleep study costs and when to get tested for sleep apnea and other sleep-related ailments.
+American-board-certified and fellowship-trained professionals at SleepRx offer highly specialized healthcare facilities, including sleep studies, polysomnography, and sleep apnea tests.
+You can contact a sleep apnea specialist of your choice to book an online sleep apnea test or at-home sleep study right from the comfort of your home.
+Head to SleepRx to learn more about sleep study costs and when to get tested for sleep apnea and other sleep-related ailments.